LED Wall Pack Lights: A Practical Guide to Types, Controls, and Performance

 Single light pole installation averages approximately $4,000 per unit.
 Final costs vary based on pole height requirements, foundation specifications, electrical source distance, and fixture efficiency ratings.
 Rural installations often require longer wire runs to power sources, increasing material costs.
 Solar-powered alternatives eliminate grid connection expenses but carry higher upfront equipment costs.

 Maintenance and disposal expenses often get overlooked in lighting cost analysis.
 Los Angeles spends approximately $42 million annually maintaining 209,000 street lights, equating to $200 per fixture yearly.
-Elevated mounting heights require specialized equipment including cherry pickers and service trucks, driving up labor costs significantly.
+Elevated mounting heights require specialized equipment, including cherry pickers and service trucks, driving up labor costs significantly.

-U.S. Naval Observatory research by Christian B. Luginbuhl found LPS fixtures have roughly 6,000 fewer operating hours than HPS systems while requiring increased maintenance.
+U.S. Naval Observatory research by Christian B. Luginbuhl found that LPS fixtures have roughly 6,000 fewer operating hours than HPS systems while requiring increased maintenance.
 Combined with poor color rendering capabilities, these factors make Low-Pressure Sodium unsuitable for most applications.
 Metal halide and HPS technologies typically provide 12,000 to 15,000 hours of service life, but suffer from significant lumen depreciation (L50) over time.

 Complete bulb replacement expenses include multiple components: new bulb and ballast costs ($150), two-person crew wages, man lift rental fees, and service truck expenses, totaling approximately $800 per replacement.